IPhone XS

 The iPhone XS and iPhone XS Max (Note: Roman numeral "X" pronounced as "ten") are smartphones designed, developed, and marketed by Apple.
-Released as the twelfth-generation flagship models of the iPhone, they succeeded the iPhone X and were unveiled alongside the more affordable iPhone XR on September 12, 2018, during a keynote address by Apple CEO Tim Cook at the Steve Jobs Theater at Apple Park.
+Released as the twelfth-generation flagship models of the iPhone, they succeeded the iPhone X and were unveiled alongside the lower-end iPhone XR on September 12, 2018, during a keynote address by Apple CEO Tim Cook at the Steve Jobs Theater at Apple Park in Cupertino, California.
 Pre-orders began on September 14, 2018, with general availability starting September 21, 2018.
 The iPhone XS and XS Max introduced improvements over their predecessor, including enhanced processing power, dual-SIM functionality, improved water resistance, and stereo audio recording for video capture.

-The iPhone XS, alongside the iPhone XR, support running up to iOS 18, making them among the longest supported iPhones ever, alongside the iPhone 6s and 6s Plus, with seven years of major iOS version updates.
+Apple positioned the iPhone XS and XS Max as premium devices, targeting consumers seeking cutting-edge performance and advanced features, while simultaneously offering the iPhone XR – a lower-cost alternative with the same Apple A12 Bionic chip, but an LCD IPS panel display and a singular camera.Along with the iPhone 7 and iPhone 7 Plus, the iPhone XS and XS Max were discontinued on September 10, 2019, following the announcement of the 13th generation of iPhone: the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.

-Apple positioned the iPhone XS and XS Max as premium devices, targeting consumers seeking cutting-edge performance and advanced features, while simultaneously offering the iPhone XR – a lower-cost alternative with the same Apple A12 Bionic chip, but an LCD IPS panel display and a singular camera.
-Along with the iPhone 7 and iPhone 7 Plus, the iPhone XS and XS Max were discontinued on September 10, 2019, following the announcement of the 13th generation of iPhone; the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
+The iPhone XS, along with the iPhone 6s and XR, supported seven major versions of iOS from iOS 12 through iOS 18, making it among the longest supported iPhones at the time.
+They were surpassed by the iPhone 11, 11 Pro and SE (2nd generation), which supported eight versions.